 12. In Love With Spring: My Novel Online

-Allie’s gorgeous head of hair was the envy of every girl in school.
+ALLIE'S GORGEOUS HEAD of hair was the envy of every girl in school.
 Her dazzling blue eyes had caused more than one boy’s heart to pound inside his ribcage like construction workers behind scaffolding.
 She had dozens of best friends.
 She’d never been teased, so she had no idea what it was like to be shy; she’d always been loved and pampered, so she didn’t have any concept of insecurity.
 In any group she was the leader, the one everyone called first.
+She Allie’s gorgeous head of hair was the envy of every girl in school.
+Her dazzling blue eyes had caused more than one boy’s heart to pound inside his ribcage like construction workers behind scaffolding.
+She had plenty of best friends.
+She’d never been teased, so she had no idea what it was like to be shy; she’d always been loved and pampered, so she didn’t have any concept of insecurity.
+In any group she was the leader, the one everyone called first.
 She was practically a prerequisite for any get together.
 Her grades weren’t the best, but of course no one is perfect.
-Besides, Allie had so much self confidence that she maintained (perhaps erroneously, but no one would ever know for sure) the conviction that if she really applied herself, she would earn A’s in every subject.
+Besides, Allie had so much self confidence that she maintained—perhaps erroneously, but no one would ever know for sure—the conviction that if she really applied herself, she would earn As in every subject.

 Several times a week she would go into the bathroom, peel off her nightgown, and examine her body in the full-length mirror on the door.
 There was nothing wrong with her plum-sized breasts.
 She didn’t have a lot of pubic hair, but it was enough.
 And she’d been shaving her legs and underarms for three months.

-Mandy always said, “Don’t worry, you’ll get it!”
-She refrained from adding, “And when you do, you’ll probably wish you didn’t!”
+Mandy always said, “Don’t worry, you’ll get it.”
+She refrained from adding, “And when you do, you’ll probably wish you didn’t.”
 What a pain in the neck it was, changing the tampon, feeling bloated, face breaking out, unable to wear white on certain days.
-In the beginning she really hated it—like all girls she started with pads, and it was so gross.
+In the beginning she really hated it—like most girls, she started with pads, which were so gross; not just bulky, but cold when wet, and of course sometimes unable to absorb all the blood, allowing leaks.
 And the worst part was, she was only ten, and no one else she knew had started yet.
-But once she got used to it, it was okay.

-A few days before Christmas break Janine announced her recent conversion to tampons.
+A few days before Christmas break Janine announced her recent transition to tampons.

 “I tried one once, it wouldn’t go in,” Carly said.
 “It hurt wicked bad.”